secure-systems-lab/dsse/specification.md

     le64(n) := 64-bit little-endian encoding of `n`, where 0 <= n < 2^63
     ```

 *   Sign() is an arbitrary digital signature format.
-Details must be agreed upon
+Details are agreed upon
     out-of-band by the signer and verifier.
 This specification places no
     restriction on the signature algorithm or format.